dragonDScript/fetch_test/README.md

 This app is not available with Windows yet due to incompatibilities.
 In specific:

-- You can't watch a single file in Windows in Dart.
+- You can't watch a single file in Android.